ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 IP Sets and Static Groups are used as part of configuration of the firewall rules are required.
 Unlike with some other firewalls, you must use Static Groups and IP Sets to configure firewalls to identify sources and destinations, IP addresses cannot be used directly in the rules.

-Before configuring IP Sets, find out your Public IP addresses assigned for your virtual data center.
+Before configuring IP Sets, find out your Public IP addresses assigned for your VDC.
 [Use the {{site.data.keyword.cloud_notm}} portal](/docs/vmware-service?topic=vmware-service-tenant-viewing-vdc#tenant-viewing-vdc-details) to obtain the allocated public IP addresses.

 In these examples, `public-ip-0` refers to the first IP address provided in the list of available IP addresses, and should be noted as a normal IP address notation `aaa.bbb.ccc.ddd`.
 Likewise, `public-ip-1` refers to the second IP address and so on.
 {: note}